Heavy-tailed max-linear structural equation models in networks with hidden nodes: Regular variation of a recursive max-linear vector

-We now investigate the pairwise extreme dependence measure of certain transformations of $(X_i,X_m)$ for two fixed nodes $i,m\in O$ that have a common ancestor, or are such that $m\in\an(i)$.
-It turns out that such a bivariate subvector of $\bsx_O$ can be represented as a RMLM if and only if the extreme dependence measure between transformed random variables equals 1.
-This link between the max-weighted path property and the extreme dependence measure provides a way to reduce the dimension of the max-linear representation and, in particular, to verify whether hidden confounders can be ignored.
+We now turn our attention to condition (i) of Theorem~\ref{prop.dat}, or equivalently the identification of MWP, as addressed in Algorithm~\ref{datdalgrmlm}, which requires that max-weighted paths from hidden confounders in the $D$-dimensional DAG pass through observed ancestral nodes.
+To this end, we investigate the extremal dependence measure of certain transformations of $(X_i,X_j)$ for two observed nodes $i$ and $j$ that have a common ancestor, or are such that $j\in\an(i)$.
+It turns out that such a pair of variables can be represented as an RMLM if and only if the extremal dependence measure between the transformed random variables equals unity.
+This provides a way to reduce the dimension of the max-linear representation, and, in particular, to verify whether hidden confounders can be ignored.

-This relates to the conditions of Theorem~\ref{prop.dat}, which requires that max-weighted paths from hidden confounders in the $D$-dimensional DAG pass through the observed ancestral nodes.